DrkalkylFly/PayloadGen_termux/README.md

 # bs_termux
-A small ruby ​​program to create a payload using msfvenom and quickly create a python server.
+A small ruby ​​program on termux to create a payload using msfvenom and quickly create a python server.
 For educational purposes only.

 cd metasploit-framework